LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

 	The default value for zipping the extract files.
 This attribute should be set to ``Yes`` or ``No``.

 _`ConfidentialClause`
 	The SQL criteria for excluding any confidential surveys.
-The criteria is appended to any SQL criteria already defined against each file under :ref:`SQLTables <SQLTables>`.
+The clause is appended to any SQL criteria already defined against each file under :ref:`SQLTables <SQLTables>`.

 _`DefaultConfidential`
 	Yes/No attribute, defining whether the check box for 'Extract confidential surveys?' will be set to checked (``Yes``) or unchecked (``No``) when the form is opened.